-Since the launch of the original iPhone, every person with a smartphone has been using WiFi signals to enhance their indoor positioning accuracy.
-What has changed since then is the level of accuracy that can be achieved through an indoor positioning system using WiFi.
-The heightened focus on location accuracy is set to continue as our technology standards, and solutions evolve.
+Since the launch of the original iPhone, every person with a smartphone has been using Wi-Fi signals to enhance their indoor positioning accuracy.
+Quantum leap in accuracy of an indoor positioning system using Wi-Fi is so far the biggest change.
+The emphasis on location accuracy will continue to remain as our technology standards, and solutions evolve.

 When we think of location, we may automatically jump to thinking about Global Positioning Systems (GPS) or Global Navigation Satellite Systems (GNSS).
 GNSS systems are incredible systems that have been around since the late 1970s and are ideal for locating devices outdoors, getting down to ~5 meters in commercial devices.
-However, the whole GPS is great for providing location outdoors, its benefits are suppressed and even lost in any type of indoor environments like a building or warehouse.
-That’s where and why alternative location technologies such as WiFi positioning systems come into play.
+However, the whole GPS is great for providing location outdoors, it has limited potential in indoor environments.
+That’s where and why alternative location technologies such as Wi-Fi positioning systems come into play.

 WiFi describes a local wireless network that uses radio waves to communicate data.
 Typically from the internet.
-To be considered WiFi, the radio signal must use the IEEE 802.1 standard to communicate.
-There are multiple versions of WiFi as defined in the IEEE specifications, which include common ones such as 2.4 GHz and 5GHz frequency radio waves.
-WiFi is typically used to transfer large amounts of information.
-It has transfer speeds of up to several gigabits per second for certain versions.
+It uses the IEEE 802.1 standard to communicate.
+There are multiple versions of Wi-Fi as defined in the IEEE specifications, which include common ones such as 2.4 GHz and 5GHz frequency radio waves.
+Wi-Fi enables transferring large amounts of information, with speeds of up to several gigabits per second for certain versions.

-With this in mind, WiFi positioning is a positioning system that uses techniques to locate a connected object or device.
-WiFi location uses already existing infrastructure and WiFi access points (APs) to calculate where a device is located.
-The device needs to be able to listen for the WiFi AP but does not need to connect to it.
-By analyzing the signal strength of multiple WiFi signals and knowing the location of those APs, WiFi-based positioning systems are able to determine the approximate location of the device.
+With this in mind, Wi-Fi positioning is a positioning system that uses techniques to locate a connected object or device.
+Wi-Fi location uses already existing infrastructure and Wi-Fi access points (APs) to calculate where a device is located.
+The device needs to be able to listen for the Wi-Fi AP but does not need to connect to it.
+Localization in Wi-Fi positioning systems depends on multiple Wi-Fi signals and knowing where those APs are located.

-WiFi typically has a short range, but the signal can be extended up to 150 meters.
-The accuracy generally depends on how many APs are nearby and the environment in which they are deployed.
-The more APs in a given area and the more precisely their position is known, the more accurate the location will be.
-WiFi can provide about 20m accuracy using existing crowdsourced WiFi infrastructure with no calibration.
-However, through calibration, surveying, and fine-tuning, WiFi positioning can achieve 5-8 meter accuracy in indoor environments.
+Wi-Fi’s short range can roughly be around 150 meters.
+The accuracy generally depends on the number of APs and the physical environment.
+Positioning and localization is more precise with more APs in a given area.
+Wi-Fi can provide about 20m accuracy using existing crowdsourced Wi-Fi infrastructure with no calibration.
+However, through calibration, surveying, and fine-tuning, Wi-Fi positioning can achieve 5-8 meter accuracy in indoor environments.

 How do WiFi-Based Positioning Systems Work?

-There are multiple methods for monitoring indoor positioning using WiFi.
+There are multiple methods for monitoring indoor positioning using Wi-Fi.
 The two primary methods are received signal strength (RSS) and fingerprinting.
-RSS of a WiFi signal is inversely proportional to distance.
-The MAC address is unique for each Wi-Fi router and the RSS provides a rough measurement of how far away the device is.
-Intuitively, a strong RSS would show that the user is close to that Wi-Fi router and a weak RSS would indicate that the user is far from the Wi-Fi router.
+RSS of a Wi-Fi signal is inversely proportional to distance.
+The MAC address is unique for each Wi-Fi router and the RSS provides a rough distance from the device.
+RSS is strong when the user is close to the Wi-Fi AP and weak when the user is far away.

-There are two main ways WiFi MAC addresses and RSS can be used for WiFi positioning.
+There are two ways to leverage WiFi MAC addresses and RSS for WiFi positioning.

 While these methods are accurate, they require expensive equipment and methods such as multiple antennae and clock synchronization.
-Assembling the W-Fi fingerprint map can be time-consuming and requires a site survey, but tends to provide more accurate results than WiFi trilateration.
+Assembling the Wi-Fi fingerprint map can be time-consuming and requires a site survey, but tends to provide more accurate results than Wi-Fi trilateration.

-Unlike other indoor positioning solutions such as BLE beacons or RFID, WiFi indoor positioning does not require additional hardware since most buildings already come equipped with WiFi access.
+Unlike other indoor positioning solutions such as BLE beacons or RFID, Wi-Fi indoor positioning does not require additional hardware since most buildings already come equipped with Wi-Fi access.
 Nearly all facilities already have Wi-Fi infrastructure installed, providing a base level of positioning capability without additional investment.
-Hardware solutions that must be manually deployed can be costly and time-consuming, especially if you have multiple facilities that require the capability.
+To deploy hardware solutions manually is costly and time-consuming, especially if you have multiple facilities that require the capability.
 As a result, other technologies require a larger budget in both money and time in order to create an effective environment for indoor positioning.

-WiFI positioning systems can be a viable solution for indoor location tracking if you’re willing to compromise on the accuracy.
+Wi-Fi positioning systems can be a viable solution for indoor location tracking if you’re willing to compromise on the accuracy.
 However, for a business office, shopping mall, hospital, university campus, airport, big-box store, or museum, more advanced and accurate technology, such as Mapsted should be used.
-While accuracy and security issues may hinder a WiFi positioning system, these drawbacks can be mitigated using techniques such as fingerprinting, sensor fusion, and security hardening.
-Hopefully, indoor tracking will be more prevalent given the widespread use of indoor localization using WiFI.
+While accuracy and security issues may hinder a Wi-Fi positioning system, these drawbacks can be mitigated using techniques such as fingerprinting, sensor fusion, and security hardening.
+All of which comes out of the box with Mapsted’s solution, making every other technology obsolete and pricey.

 Frequently Asked Questions